pluma/obs/README.md

 **NOTE:** Remember to use the exact function that was passed to `prop#subscribe`.

+### prop#peek()

+Returns the property's current value.
+This method mainly exists for compatibility reasons.

 ### prop#reset()

 Resets the property to its initial value (or `undefined`).